CtrHellenicStudies/AHCIP_data-migration/README.md

 Plain-text input files are formatted as follows:

 Annotations on a given passage of the *Iliad* begin with a reference to the *Iliad* passage on a single line.
-Lines beginning with the string `I.` are assumed to be *Iliad* references;  lines begining  with the string `O.` are assumed to be *Odyssey* references.
+Lines beginning with the string `I.` are assumed to be *Iliad* references;  lines beginning  with the string `O.` are assumed to be *Odyssey* references.
 The file `regexen/hhcts.txt` contains a complete list of the different forms of reference Ryan Baumann found for commentary on Homeric Hymns.

 Following the identification of a passage, one or more entries are then given on a single line each.
 Each entry consists of a source reference and a comment, separated by a colon.
 It is assumed that comments may contain any character except a quotation mark.
 Comments begin with a classifying note separated from the rest of the comment by a semicolon.